ANSI-Christ/C-try-catch/README.md

  - cross-platform
  - thread safety
  - nested calls
- - finally block can be handmade by using goto in catch block
- - automatic throwing up if it is impossible to find catch at its level
+ - automatic throwing up if it is impossible to find match at its level

+Specific:
+ - in TRY block do not call return and goto
+ - EXCEPTION always rewrites by last one
+ - finally block can be handmade by using goto in CATCH block

 Look for usage examples in main.c